 London is one of the sturdiest rocks in the W&C network and “its own centre of gravity,” according to trainees.
 W&C was one of the first US firms to hop across the pond, and today, with over 300 fee earners, London is the second largest office in the W&C web.
 In 2013 it contributed $207m to the worldwide revenue total of $1.4bn, making this the second largest US firm in London.
 The firm's core global strengths – notably finance, energy and projects – are also at the centre of operations here, but the office picks up an impressive total of 25 Chambers UK rankings.
 Besides top-tier recognition of the energy and projects practices, W&C also wins recognition for areas including capital markets, litigation, corporate M&A, arbitration, construction, asset finance and restructuring.

 One element of White & Case's pitch to prospective trainees is its 'small intake'.
 Now we rarely call firms out in this way, but we're going to go on record as saying that W&C's intake of 30 trainees a year is not small.
-Got that?
 Sure, it isn't mega, but compared to other City firms it's mid-sized; and compared to other US firms it's big (remember that this is the second biggest American in London).
 One thing the firm does get absolutely right in its graduate recruitment materials is all the talk of a 'guaranteed overseas seat'.
 Spending six months abroad during your training contract is strongly encouraged.
 “If you said you didn't want to go abroad then that would be highly unusual,” said one trainee.
 And “unless there were personal circumstances that prevent you from going,” you are expected to pack your bags and head for Heathrow.
 Overseas seats are organised at the beginning of the training contract, so you know when and where you're going in advance, but “it is possible to change that later on – so there is some flexibility.”
 The most popular overseas destinations are Tokyo, Singapore and New York, while trainees can also head to Abu Dhabi, Hong Kong, Istanbul, Johannesburg, Moscow, Paris, Prague, Frankfurt, Beijing and Almaty.